-Normally, errors occurs for data-change statements (such as
+Normally, errors occur for data-change statements (such as

 UPDATE) that would violate

 are using a transactional storage engine such as

 InnoDB, MySQL automatically rolls back the

 statement.
 If you are using a nontransactional storage engine,